D-Forz/DiscordBot/README.md

 # DiscordBot

 A Discord Bot made with ruby and discordrb gem.
+There are two versions, one with the normal commands and prefix "!" and another with the last aproach of discord with slash commands(branch: `slash-commands`)

 ## Dependencies